On a conjecture of Erd\H{o}s concerning primitive sequences

-{\bf MSC:} 11A05, 11N64~ \\ {\bf Keywords:} Primitive sequences; Erd\H{o}s conjecture; Prime numbers.~ A sequence $A$ of positive integers is called primitive if no term of the sequence divides any other.
-Erd\H{o}s proved that for any primitive sequence $\A$, the series $\sum_{a \in \A}\frac{1}{a \log a}$ converges and its sum is bounded by $1.84$ (see \cite{ez}).
-This bound is later improved by Clark \cite{c} to $e^{\delta}$ $(< 1.7811)$, where $\delta$ is the Euler constant.\\ In \cite{ez}, Erd\H{o}s conjectured that for any primitive sequence $\A$, we have:
+Throughout this note, we denote by $\P$ the sequence of the prime numbers.
+Further, for a given positive integer $n$, we respectively denote by $\omega(n)$ and $\Omega(n)$ the number of prime factors of $n$ and the number of prime factors of $n$ counted with multiplicity.
+For a given sequence of positive integers $\A$, the quantity defined by $d°(\A) := \max\{\Omega(a) , a \in \A\}$ is called \emph{the degree} of $\A$.
+Particularly, if $\Omega(a)$ is the same for any $a \in \A$, then $\A$ is called \emph{an homogeneous sequence}.

-This means that the quantity $\sum_{a \in \A}\frac{1}{a \log a}$ ($\A$ is a primitive sequence) reaches its maximum value at the primitive sequence $\P$ of primes numbers.\\ Although several results support the conjecture (see for example \cite{z}), we prove in this paper that it is false.
-Actually we give a primitive sequence $\A$ for which \eqref{eq1} doesn't hold.
+A sequence $\A$ of positive integers is called \emph{primitive} if no term of the sequence divides any other.
+In \cite{erd1}, Erd\H{o}s proved that for any primitive sequence $\A$ (with $A \neq \{1\}$), the series $\sum_{a \in \A}\frac{1}{a \log a}$ converges and its sum is bounded above by an absolute constant $C$; and in \cite{ez}, \erdos{} and Zhang showed that $C \leq 1.84$.
+This bound is later improved by Clark \cite{c} to $e^{\gamma}$ $(\simeq 1.78)$, where $\gamma$ is the Euler constant.
+Furthermore, in \cite{erd2}, \erdos{} asked if it is true that the sum $\sum_{a \in \A} \frac{1}{a \log a}$ (where $\A \neq \{1\}$ is a primitive sequence) reaches its maximum value at $\A = \P$.
+Some years later, \erdos{} and Zhang \cite{ez} conjectured an affirmative answer to the last question by proposing the following: